KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/1_Obtain_Kratos.md

 While not mandatory, is extremly recomended that you install a code editor.
 This is nothing more that a text editor with some tweaks to ease the production of code, like sintaxt highlight, code suggestions, etc...

-We recommend you to install VSCode as is one of the most stright forward and friendly editor, but feel free to use any other editor of your choice
+We recommend you to install [VSCode](https://code.visualstudio.com/) as is one of the most stright forward and friendly editor, but feel free to use any other editor of your choice

+## 5. Pre and Post processor

+To fully utilize KratosMultiphysics, it is highly recommended that you install pre- and post-processing tools.
+These tools are essential for setting up simulation models, visualizing results, and performing detailed analysis.
+Kratos is compatible with several popular pre- and post-processors, each designed to address different needs and user segments like GiD, Salome and Paraview.

+Since all the geometries for this course are already done, we recommend you to just install [Paraview](https://www.paraview.org/) for visualization.